Rigidity of compact quasi-Einstein manifolds with boundary: Introduction

-As a consequence of Theorem \ref{theo3} and Proposition 2.4 in \cite{Petersen-Chenxu}, we shall obtain an explicit classification for compact $3$-dimensional $m$-quasi-Einstein manifolds with boundary and constant scalar curvature.
+As a consequence of Theorem \ref{theo1}, Proposition \ref{propK11}, Theorem \ref{theo3} and Proposition 2.4 in \cite{Petersen-Chenxu}, we shall obtain a classification for compact $3$-dimensional $m$-quasi-Einstein manifolds with boundary and constant scalar curvature.
 To be precise, we have the following result.